-- Cat 1 Product Design Challenge
+- CAT 1 Healthy Product Design Challenge

-- Cat 2 Making Healthy Food Decisions
+- CAT 2 Making Healthy Food Choices

-- Cat 3 Practical participation in food preparation classes
+- CAT 3 Practical Skills Assessment

 Students are required to pay \$40 for the cost of food materials.
-A hat/apron set should be purchased from the school - this set will be also be used in Years 9-12 Food Studies subjects (cost \$40 + \$20 Home Eco Uniform).
+A hat/apron set should be purchased from the school - this set will be also be used in Years 9-12 Food Studies subjects (cost \$40 + \$25 Home Eco Uniform).